xynehq/jaf/docs/troubleshooting.md

 - Use the built-in diagnostic tools and health checks
 - Enable debug mode during development

-The FAF framework is designed to be observable and debuggable - use the built-in tools to understand what's happening in your system.
+The JAF framework is designed to be observable and debuggable - use the built-in tools to understand what's happening in your system.